The regularity of almost all edge ideals: Introduction

 The region of the Betti table consisting of the parabolic Betti numbers is bounded from the left by the diagonal consisting of $\beta_{1,4},\beta_{2,6}, \beta_{3,8},\dots$, and from the right by the ``parabola'' consisting of $\beta_{1,4},\beta_{2,6},\beta_{3,7},\dots$ In Figure\til\ref{fig:starredregion}

 the Betti numbers on row $r$, for $3\le r\le 10$, are marked with gray squares, and the diagonal and the parabola bounding the region of parabolic Betti numbers are also drawn.
-The reason for considering these parabolic Betti numbers $\beta_{i,j}(I_G)$ is that when one of them is zero, $G$ is $H$-free for some critical graphs $H$.
+The reason for considering these parabolic Betti numbers $\beta_{i,j}(I_G)$ is that when one of them is zero, we will show that $G$ is $H$-free for some critical graph $H$.